zzemu-cn/LASER310_FPGA/vz/SYSTEM-B.md

 * System B is compatible with Laser 310 Monitor and DOS Basic 1.2 or any file lives from 7AE9 to B7FF and 7200 to 76FF.
 * L command is NOP on diskless system.
 * W command will create an identical copy of loadded B file, runs well without System B.
 * R/L command, it stores the start address and end address in 77BB and 77BE.
-After you have loaded your B file, you can use E
+They remain unchanged after you exit from System B.
+*